John Sevier: Early life

-Sevier was born in 1745 in Augusta County in the Colony of Virginia, near the present-day town of New Market (Sevier's birthplace is now part of modern-day Rockingham County).
+John Sevier (/səˈvɪər/) was born in 1745 in Augusta County in the Colony of Virginia, near the present-day town of New Market.
+His birthplace is now part of modern-day Rockingham County.

-John Sevier was the oldest of seven children of Valentine Sevier and Joanna Goad.
-His father, who was of Spanish ancestry (the surname Sevier was an anglicization of the surname Xavier derived from the village Xavier in present-day Spain.), had immigrated from England to Baltimore in 1740 and gradually made his way to the back country and Shenandoah Valley.
+John Sevier was the oldest of seven children of Valentine Sevier "the Immigrant" and Joanna Goad.
+Valentine was of French Huguenot background and his name was an anglicization of Xavier derived from the village Xavier in present-day Spain.
+He immigrated from England to Baltimore in 1740 and gradually made his way to the back country and Shenandoah Valley.
 One of his brothers, Valentine Sevier, became a frontiersman, Revolutionary War officer, and the builder of the Sevier Station frontier outpost.

 Sevier's father worked variously as a tavern keeper, fur trader, and land speculator; young John pursued similar work.
 At an early age he opened his own tavern, and he helped found New Market.
 The town claims Sevier as its founder.

 In 1761 at age 16, Sevier married Sarah Hawkins and initially settled into a life of farming.
 Some sources suggest Sevier served as a captain in the Virginia colonial militia, under George Washington, in Lord Dunmore's War in 1773 and 1774.

 Watauga Association and Washington District

 In the early 1770s, Sevier and his brother Valentine began making trips to various settlements on the trans-Appalachian frontier, in what is now northeastern Tennessee.
 In late 1773, Sevier moved his family to the Carter Valley settlements along the Holston River.
 Three years later, he relocated further south to the Watauga settlements, in what is now Elizabethton, Tennessee.
 The Wataugans had leased their lands from the Cherokee in 1772 and had formed a fledgling government known as the Watauga Association.
 Sevier was appointed clerk of the Association's five-man court in 1775 and was elected to the court in 1776.

-The Royal Proclamation of 1763 forbade English settlement on Indian lands west of the Appalachian Mountains.
-As the Watauga settlements were in Cherokee territory, the British colonial officials considered them illegal.
+The Royal Proclamation of 1763 forbade Anglo-American settlement on Indian lands west of the Appalachian Mountains.
+As the Watauga settlements were in Cherokee territory, British colonial authorities considered them illegal.
 In March 1775, the settlers purchased the lands from the Cherokee, with Sevier listed as a witness to the agreement.
-The British refused to recognize the purchase, however, and continued to demand that the settlers leave.
+The Crown refused to recognize the purchase, however, and continued to demand that the settlers leave.
 A band of Cherokee led by Dragging Canoe disagreed with the tribe's sale of communal lands, and began making threats against the settlers.